 - And change the batteries a little more often than the manufacturer suggests.
 With the size of our plantings, the units got a real workout, so we changed batteries once a month.
 If Contech is reading this, please redesign your next unit so it runs on larger batteries.

-If you’re putting out $8,000 worth of flower bulbs, this product is a real bargain – even if you buy 10 of them (click here to see how much they cost on Amazon).
+If you’re putting out $8,000 worth of flower bulbs, this product is a real bargain – even if you buy 10 of them (click here to see how much they cost on Amazon and read feedback from other Amazon customers).
 We are very pleased with the results, and we feel good about not harming a single animal in the process of keeping our plantings safe.
-Follow this link to read feedback from existing Amazon customers.

 Havahart Critter Ridder Animal Repellent, Granular Shaker